 It is the policy of International Journal of High Performance Computing Applications to require a declaration of conflicting interests from all authors enabling a statement to be carried within the paginated pages of all published articles.

-International Journal of High Performance Computing Applications offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+International Journal of High Performance Computing Applications offers optional open access publishing via the Sage Choice programme.
+For more information on Open Access publishing options at Sage please visit Sage Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit Sage’s Author Archiving and Re-Use Guidelines and Publishing Policies.

-The International Journal of High Performance Computing Applications does not currently accept supplemental files. adheres to the SAGE Vancouver reference style.
-Click here to review the guidelines on SAGE Vancouver to ensure your manuscript conforms to this reference style.
+International Journal of High Performance Computing Applications adheres to the Sage Harvard reference style.
+View the Sage Harvard guidelines to ensure your manuscript conforms to this reference style.

-The International Journal of High Performance Computing Applications is hosted on SAGE Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
+International Journal of High Performance Computing Applications is hosted on Sage Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
 Visit http://mc.manuscriptcentral.com/ijhpca to login and submit your article online.

 IMPORTANT: Please check whether you already have an account in the system before trying to create a new one.
 If you have reviewed or authored for the journal in the past year it is likely that you will have had an account created.
 For further guidance on submitting your manuscript online please visit ScholarOne Online Help.

-Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the journal editorial office as follows:
+Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the International Journal of High Performance Computing Applications editorial office as follows: